Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 #### Scytale Cipher
 One of the oldest known examples is the Spartan scytale, where the Ancient Greeks would wrap a ribbon around a cylindrical rod of uniform circumference before writing a message on the ribbon horizontally.
 The key would set the number of characters in each (horizontal) row.
 The message would be the (vertical) columns appended together.

-For example, if the plaintext is 'WE.ARE.DISCOVERED.FLEE.AT.ONCE.', the message would be written, while ignoring the seperator.
+For example, if the plaintext is 'WE.ARE.DISCOVERED.FLEE.AT.ONCE.', the message would be written, while ignoring the separator.

 ![Table showing letters in an example of Scytale Cipher](../docs/assets/img/scytale.png)

-Then when the ciphertext is combined together, the seperator would be added back in the same position so that the recipent would be able to reconstruct the message.
+Then when the ciphertext is combined together, the separator would be added back in the same position so that the recipient would be able to reconstruct the message.

 <a name="columnar_transposition"></a>